Web Animation / Four Swords Misadventures

 - Fanservice: Lampshaded and averted by Zelda's transformation sequence into Shiek.

-- Four-Temperament Ensemble: Green is phlegmatic (being the stalwart leader of the team), Red is choleric (being the outspoken hot-head), Blue is melancholic (being the logical intellectual), and Purple is sanguine (being the childlike/ignorant type).
+- Four-Temperament Ensemble: Green is melancholic (being the fearless, moralistic and determined yet extremely uptight leader), Red is choleric (being the hot-tempered, impulsive and uncompromising asshole), Blue is also melancholic (being the logical, analytical and sober intellectual), and Purple is also choleric (being the childish, greedy, overly dependent and clumsy noob).

 - Five-Man Band: